kevinhodges/superawesome-challenge/README.md

 ### Given more time

 - I'd like to better organise `./processor.js`, it's too big so I'd break it down into a few more functions
-- More tests could be written for better resiliance
+- More tests could be written for better resiliance and edge cases

 ## Running the solution